Apple Martin

-Apple Blythe Alison Martin (born 14 May 2004) is an English-American socialite and singer.
+Apple Blythe Alison Martin (born 14 May 2004) is an American socialite.
 She is the daughter of singer Chris Martin of Coldplay and actress Gwyneth Paltrow.

-Early life
+Early life and education

-Apple Blythe Alison Martin was born in London, England, on 14 May 2004, to Chris Martin and Gwyneth Paltrow.
+Apple Blythe Alison Martin was born in London on 14 May 2004, to Chris Martin and Gwyneth Paltrow.
 She has a younger brother, Moses Bruce Paltrow Martin (born 8 April 2006).
 Her maternal grandmother is actress Blythe Danner.
 Her parents divorced in 2016.

-Martin attracted media attention within hours of her birth due to her unique name.
+Apple Martin attracted media attention within hours of her birth due to her unique name.
 Coldplay released a song titled "I Am Your Baby's Daddy" under the name "The Nappies" in anticipation of her birth.
-The band's 2005 single "Speed of Sound" was inspired by Chris Martin's experience of a father.
+The inspiration behind the band's 2005 single "Speed of Sound" was Chris Martin becoming a father.
 Actor Simon Pegg and Coldplay guitarist Jonny Buckland are her godfathers.

 Martin graduated from Crossroads School in Santa Monica, California in 2022.
-She attended Vanderbilt University in Nashville, Tennessee, beginning September 2022, where she is a member of the Kappa Kappa Gamma sorority.

-Martin made her society debut at the Le Bal des Débutantes in Paris on 30 November 2024, wearing a custom blue Valentino gown.
+She attended Vanderbilt University in Nashville, beginning in September 2022, where she is a member of the Kappa Kappa Gamma sorority.
+She made her society debut at the Le Bal des Débutantes in Paris on 30 November 2024, wearing a custom blue Valentino gown.

 Public life

 Martin made her television debut at the age of two, in the third episode in the third season of the VH1 series VH1: All Access.
 The episode, "20 Cutest Celebrity Babies", was broadcast on 7 November 2006.

-Martin appeared in the fourth episode of the Netflix documentary series The Goop Lab.
+She appeared in the fourth episode of the Netflix documentary series The Goop Lab.
 The episode, "The Health-Span Plan", was released on 24 January 2020.

-Martin made her debut as a model at Chanel's fashion show at Paris Fashion Week on 24 January 2023.

-Martin is credited as a songwriter on the Coldplay single "feelslikeimfallinginlove" from the band's tenth studio album, Moon Music.
-The song was released on 21 June 2024.
-She is credited as a singer on several of the band's songs and albums.
+Martin attended her first fashion show at Chanel's fashion show at Paris Fashion Week in Paris, on 24 January 2023.
+She has been credited as a songwriter on the Coldplay single "feelslikeimfallinginlove", from the band's tenth studio album, Moon Music.
+She also contributed to the songs "Let Somebody Go" and "One World".